-In August, 1968, President Johnson announced that the people of Eikini Atoll would be able to return to their homeland.
+In August, 1963, President Johnson announced that the people of Dikini Atoll would be able to return to their homeland.
 Thereafter, similar approval was given for the return of the peoples of Enewetak.
-These two regions, which comprised the Pacific Nuclear Testing Areas from 1946 to 1958, will probably be repopulated by the original inhabitants and their families within the next year.
-As part of its continuing responsibility to insure the public health and safety in connection with the nuclear programs under its sponsorship, ERDA (formerly AEC) has contracted Brookhaven National Laboratory to establish radiological safety and environmental monitoring programs for the returning Bikini and Enewetak peoples.
+These two regions, which comprised the Pacific Muclear Festing Areas from 1946 to 1958, will probably be repopulated by the original inhabitants and their families within the next year.
+As part of its continuina respect billed to indure the public heating and sature in connection with the nuclear programs under its sponsorship, ERDA (formerly AEC) has contracted Brookhaven National Laboratory to establish radiological safety and environmental monitoring programs for the returning Bikini and Enewetak peoples.
 These programs are described in the following paper.
 They are designed to define the external radiation environment, assess radiation doses from internal emitters in the human food chain, make long range predictions of total doses and dose commitments to individuals and to each population group, and to suggest actions which will minimize doses via the more significant pathways.